-I've recently found out that there is a flying freehold issue on a property I put an offer in a fortnight ago in what should have been a simple, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a property I have offered on last month in what should have been a simple, no chain conveyancing.
 Pickering is where the house is located.
-Can you shed any light on this issue?
+What do you suggest?

-> Flying freeholds in Pickering are unusual but are more likely to exist in relation to terraced houses.
+Flying freeholds in Pickering are rare but are more likely to exist in relation to terraced houses.
 Even where you use a solicitor outside Pickering you must be sure that your lawyer goes through the deeds diligently.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Pickering may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Pickering may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 I work for a long established estate agent office in Pickering where we have experienced a number of flat sales put at risk as a result of short leases.
 I have received contradictory information from local Pickering conveyancing solicitors.
 Please can you confirm whether the vendor of a flat can instigate the lease extension process for the buyer?